sequenceiq/slider/src/site/markdown/rolehistory.md

 ### OutstandingRequestTracker ###

-Contains a map from requestID to the specific `OutstandingRequest` made.
+Contains a map from requestID to the specific `OutstandingRequest` made, and generates the request ID

-    lastID: int
+    nextRequestId: int
     requestMap(RequestID) -> OutstandingRequest

 Operations

-    addRequest(ClusterNode, RoleId): OutstandingRequest
+    addRequest(NodeInstance, RoleId): OutstandingRequest
         (and an updated request Map with a new entry) lookup(RequestID): OutstandingRequest
     remove(RequestID): OutstandingRequest